 Famous for its Royal Family, long history, national landmarks and much more, England is a destination worthy of everything’s travel list.
 Planning a visit and want some tips?
 Here are things to know when visiting England.

-Especially in London always remember to stand on the right on escalators and when walking up stairs.
-This is a common courtesy practice which allows other people who are more in a rush to get past quicker.
+Especially in London always remember to stand on the right on escalators and when walking upstairs.
+This is a common courtesy practice that allows other people who are more in a rush to get past quicker.
 If you don’t you may find yourself backing up lots of impatient and angry brits (who are often too polite to say anything).

-Brits generally have good manners and at times can be over polite, to the point where they say things which are confusing to others.
+Brits generally have good manners and at times can be over-polite, to the point where they say things that are confusing to others.
 For example, the English say sorry a lot and this might just be to get past you or other minor things.

 Probably the most talked about topic, and surprisingly so considering British weather is often not the brightest.
 It’s not uncommon for brits to complain about it being too hot, and then also when it’s too cold.
 So if you ever get stuck with what to talk about with someone in England then just bring up the weather and you can’t go wrong.

 England has its fair share of tasty dishes.
 These are not necessarily the most healthy but are certainly delicious.
 A few of the most famous include Fish and Chips, a Roast Dinner, English Breakfast, Toad in the Hole and a whole host of others.
 Read Food You Should Try When Visiting England for unmissable dishes.

 in England the currency is pound sterling (£/GBP) You’ll also find most shops, restaurants and major services will accept bank cards.
 The only time you may need cash is at small markets, some buses and occasionally other businesses.
 Many shops and businesses now also take contactless which is a nice little time saver.